Why Restaurant Marketing Attribution Is Still Broken in 2026 (And What It Would Take to Fix It)

 An e-commerce brand running ads can tell you — down to the penny — which ad generated which sale.

 The reason is almost embarrassingly simple: they have one place where money changes hands.
-A Shopify checkout.
-One pixel fires when someone buys.
-One clean data stream flows back to the ad platform.
+In 2013, Shopify launched their Facebook pixel integration — one checkout, one pixel fire, one clean data stream flowing back to the ad platform.
+By 2015, even a solo founder selling handmade soap could track which $5 ad generated which $34 sale.
 The machine learns who buys, finds more people like them, and gets sharper every day.

 - POS (in-store transactions)